prisconapoli/mercury/README.md

 # M3rcury Email Service

-The M3rcury project presents a solution for the [Uber© Email Service](https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md) coding challenge.
-The challenge consists in design and develop a email service that accepts the necessary information from the users and sends emails.
-To provide service availability, the service uses internally two email service providers.
+M3rcury project presents a solution for the [Uber© Email Service](https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md) coding challenge.
+The challenge consists in design and develop a reliable and fault tolerant mail service able to send users' emails.
+To guarantee service availability, we use two external mail service providers.

 Live on [Heroku](https://m3rcury.herokuapp.com).